esilberberg/AVTools/README.md

 # promotionalAVTools
-collection of tools for making promotional AV files
+Collection of tools for making promotional AV files.
+Should translate to Python at some point.

 <b>BatchGifer</b> Run from inside a directory to convert .mkv, .mp4, or .avi files to .gif <br>
 <b>SingleImageCinema</b> Marries each mp3 to the same image for bulk uploading audio to youtube  <br>